 Any company, regardless of size, sector or position in the value chain, can use this framework.
 As such, the selection of indicators relevant for any business will vary.
 CTI provides a menu of indicators, some of which are optional.
 Assessments start with the completion of the full Close the Loop module.
 Companies may then calculate indicators from Optimize the Loop and Value the Loop for additional insights.
 Impact of the Loop is a new module that helps companies measure the impact of circular strategies on their sustainability.

-MORE INFORMATION

-For more detailed and specific information on the indicators, see page 32 in the user manual.

-Close the Loop % material circularity % water circularity % renewable energy

-Optimize the Loop % recovery type

-Impact of the Loop GHG impact
+Close the Loop % material circularity % water circularity % renewable energy Optimize the Loop % critical material % recovery type actual lifetime onsite water circulation Value the Loop circular material productivity CTI revenue Impact of the Loop GHG impact nature impact